elsa-workflows/elsa-documentation/v3/src/pages/index.md

 ---
-title: Elsa Workflows
+title: Getting started
-pageTitle: Elsa Workflows - Add workflow capabilities to any .NET project.
+pageTitle: Add workflow capabilities to any .NET project.
 description: Build workflow-driven applications using Elsa Workflows.
 ---

-Elsa Workflows is a set of open source .NET libraries that add workflow capabilities to any .NET application.
+Learn how to get Elsa Workflows set up in your project.

 {% quick-links %}